-If you think you’re tough enough to handle a Mount Rinjani Trek, read on to discover the 7 essential tips you need to know to make the most of your Rinjani tour.
+If you think you’re tough enough to handle a Mount Rinjani trek, read on to discover the 7 essential tips you need to know to make the most of your time on Mount Rinjani.

 I’ve been tossing and turning in my sleeping bag since 8pm.
 It’s now 2am and all I can hear is the wind whipping our tent into a frenzy.
 Any second I expect to be lifted, tent and all, into the air and swirled away on the wind.

 Which would be bad (very bad!), since we’re camped high on the rim of the gaping Mount Rinjani crater in Lombok, Indonesia.

 I am lost in deep thoughts about the awesome power of nature when I hear the sound I’ve been dreading.

 A kitty cat?
 No. Stephen’s iPhone alarm, playing a recording of a cat we sat in Hanoi last year.

 As Stephen stirs awake beside me, a lump comes up in my throat.